5 Things to Check on Every Cabinet Refinishing Bid

 Bid Comparison Questions — Answered

-Why does Italian 2K polyurethane matter more than the bid amount?
+Why does the coating system matter more than the bid amount?

-Get it in writing — 5-year warranty or no deal.
-It should cover peeling, chipping, and adhesion failure from the finish application.
+Get it in writing — 5-year written warranty or no deal.
 Not a verbal promise, not a handshake.
-A written document with specific terms.
+A written document you can read.
 If the contractor cannot produce it in writing, the warranty means nothing.
-Ours covers Italian 2K polyurethane adhesion failure — labor and materials at no cost for any covered repair.
+Ask any bidder — including us — to show you the current written warranty document and its specific terms.

 Who is Tyler Fowler and why does owner-operated matter?

 Tyler Fowler on every job means there is no crew rotation, no subcontractors, no project manager passing information.
-Tyler is the person at your estimate, the person doing the HEPA-vacuumed sanding, and the person spraying Italian 2K polyurethane on your cabinets.
+Tyler is the person at your estimate, the person doing the HEPA-vacuumed sanding, and the person at the spray gun on your cabinets.
 CSLB #1015608 since 2016 — licensed, traceable, accountable.
 Owner-operated means the person whose reputation is on the line is the one with their hands on the job.

 Related Resources